asayeed/asayeed.github.io/_mastersprojects/3_nompred.md

 This project will seek to develop, combine, and	improve	new and	existing machine	learning models	of nominal predicate identification.
 The training and testing data come from existing large English text corpora.
+This is part of an international collaboration with Prof. Vera Demberg at Saarland University, Germany.